Canon RF 70-200 mm f/2.8 L IS USM

 I owned the EF version of this zoom lens a couple of years ago.
 It was the L II version (Canon later released a almost identical L III version).
 I was never satisfied with the size, the weight and the sharpness on f/2,8 and its just below average bokeh presentation (not very creamy compared to 85 L II and 50 L).
 I was forced to use f/4 for more crisp sharpness.
 Later I replaced the 70-200 with the 100-400 L II, a lens that I really love, even if it’s a bit slow (f4-5,6).

-The RF version corrects all my problems with the EF version:
+The RF version on EOS R corrects all my problems with the EF version:

 - It is small (53 mm shorter) and light (420 g lighter)

 - and sharp already from f/2.8 and very sharp from f/4, center to corner